kukhariev/ngx-uploadx/README.md

 - `storeIncompleteHours` Limit upload lifetime.
 Default value: `24`

 - `chunkSize` Fixed chunk size.
 If not specified, the optimal size will be automatically adjusted based on the network speed.
-  If set to `0`, normal unloading will be used instead of chunked.
+  If set to `0`, normal unloading will be used instead of chunked

 - `maxChunkSize` Dynamic chunk size limit